tinya/Tiny-Meowth/README.md

 ## Dependencies
 - Python 3.6+
 - [discord.py](https://github.com/Rapptz/discord.py) and its dependencies
+- Google Spreadsheet

+## Restrictions
+Because Meowth is programmed to _ignore_ commands from other bots, Tiny Meowth can only reply with Google Maps links in order to update raid locations.

 ## Setup
 1. [Create your own Discord Bot](https://discordapp.com/developers/applications/me) and make note of the bot token.